 Elevation: 8,620 ft

-Peak 8620 lies southeast of Smiley Mountain.
-The summit provides excellent views of nearby Smiley Mountain, the White Knobs, and other interesting peaks off of Bear Creek Road.
-Peak 8620 makes a good climb when combined with nearby Peak 8566.
-USGS Smiley Mountain
+Peak 8620 sits above Smiley Meadows and Smiley Creek and southeast of Smiley Mountain.
+The high point is the rocky southwest summit outcrop, NOT the “official” northernmost hump.
+Stand on both points just to be sure.
+The summit provides excellent views of nearby Smiley Mountain, the White Knobs, and other interesting peaks above Bear Creek Road.
+Peak 8620 makes for a good climb when combined with nearby Peak 8566.

 South Ridge, Class 2